badluma/Liquid-Mod/README.md

 # Liquid Mod

-A discord bot made to prevent scams on the Liquid AI Community Server
+A Discord bot made to prevent scams on the Liquid AI Community Server

 ---